YuanYuanOwO/QuickShop-Hikari-Documents/docs/addon/discount.md

 /quickshop discount uninstall <code>
 ```

-## Show detailes for a installed discount code
+## Show details for a installed discount code

 To use `info` subcommand, you can query the code creator, range, remaining usage, expired time, threshold and discount rate.